albertkun/23S-ASIAAM-191A/docs/assignments/week4/prelab.md

 !!! information "⌛ Reading time ⌛"
     - 15 - 25 minutes

-We will be working with Google Forms this week, so please read the following to familiarize yourself with data.
-While we will not be doing participatory asset mapping, the second reading demonstrates important considerations in designing any participatory mapping activity.
-The optional reading is for those who have not used Google Forms before.
+As we begin to work with Google Forms this week, the first reading is helpful for understanding survey data questions.
+The second reading demonstrates important considerations in designing any participatory mapping activity.

+The third and optional reading is for those who have not used Google Forms before.

 ## Readings